 Our program builds a basis in analytics theory that will be applied in advanced analytics classes that span several analytics disciplines and specialities.

 Foundation courses provide the basis for our rigorous analytics degree that will support the theoretical, strategic, and practical analytics studies in more advanced courses.
-Students with sufficient preparation may be eligible to bypass foundation courses.
+Students with sufficient preparation may be eligible to bypass some foundation courses.
+Statistics Bootcamp begins one month prior to a student’s start quarter.

 |Introduction to Statistical Concepts: Statistics Bootcamp||Linear Algebra and Matrix Analysis|